SPGoding/spu/README.md

 Finally the `spu_script` will be executed. `%0` will be replaced with the first argument of the command(`args[0].value`), `%1` will be the second(`args[1].value`), and so on.
 A token that begins with `$` will be executed as a function with following `%n` as its parameter(s).
 So finally you will get `foobar @a[nbt={baz:"qux"}]`.
 Is that amazing?

-## How to Contribute
+## Contributing

+I'm thrilled to hear that you'd like to contribute to this project.
+It's no doubt that spu will be better with your help!

+Please note that this project is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/).
+By participating in this project you agree to abide by its terms.

-1. Fork this this repo and clone it to local.
+1. Fork this this repo and clone it to your local.

 2. Install dependencies.